inSileco/inSileco.github.io/content/post/myDebianStretch.md

 ### Future

-I am very happy with my actual setup.
-My guess is that I would have been happy on my Linux distribution.
-I acknowledge I require some time to get used to Linux and how it works.
-That being said, the time spend on this is really rewarding and I have already learned tons of tips.
+I am very satisfied with my actual setup.
+My guess is that I would have been happy on many Linux distribution.
+I acknowledge that it requires some time to get used to Linux and how it works.
+That being said, the time spent to make your laptop working is really rewarding and I have already learned tons of tips.
 I am now considering switching to Debian testing and read [*The Debian Administrator's Handbook*](https://www.debian.org/doc/manuals/debian-handbook/) very carefully!

 <br>